Benefits and Disadvantages of Equity Shares Investment

 Equity share is looked at from different perspectives by different stakeholders.
 Broadly, there are two major angles of looking at it – Company and Investor Angle.
-So, any statement about equity capital would have different meaning for a company and an investor.
+So, any statement about equity capital would have a different meaning for a company and an investor.
 We will look at the investor angle of equity share investment.

 Benefits of Equity Share Investment:

-Dividend: An investor is entitled to receive dividend from the company.
+Dividend: An investor is entitled to receive a dividend from the company.
 It is one of the two main sources of return on his investment.

 Capital Gain: The other source of return on investment apart from dividend is the capital gains.
 Gains which arise due to rise in market price of the share.

 Limited liability: Liability of shareholder or investor is limited to the extent of the investment made.
-If the company goes into losses, share of loss over and above the capital investment would not be borne by the investor.
+If the company goes into losses, the share of loss over and above the capital investment would not be borne by the investor.

 Exercise control: By investing in the company, the shareholder gets ownership in the company and thereby he can exercise control.
 In official terms, he gets voting rights in the company.

 Claim over Assets and Income: An investor of equity share is the owner of the company and so is the owner of the assets of that company.
-He enjoys share in the incomes of the company.
+He enjoys a share of the incomes of the company.
 He will receive some part of that income in cash in the form of dividend and remaining capital is reinvested in the company.

 Rights Shares: Whenever companies require further capital for expansion etc, they tend to issue ‘rights shares’.
-By issuing such shares, ownership and control of existing shareholders is preserved and the investor receives investment priority over other general investors.
+By issuing such shares, ownership and control of existing shareholders are preserved and the investor receives investment priority over other general investors.